NCFH International

 India | Centurion University

 Centurion University is a multi-sector, private state university with five campuses.
-The University has a focused hands-on learning that makes a difference though appropriate and relevant innovation and action research.
-This partnership was formed in 2016, with the NCFH Health and Lifestyle assessments program being adapted for farmers in Odisha to improve their health, wellbeing and safety.
+The University has a focused hands-on learning that makes a difference through appropriate and relevant innovation and action research.
+This partnership was formed in 2016, with the NCFH Health and Lifestyle Assessments program being adapted for farmers in Odisha to improve their health, wellbeing and safety.

 Indonesia | University of Jember

 The University of Jember provides higher education based on Indonesian culture, to develop abilities and improve the quality of life and dignity of Indonesian people.
-This partnership was formed in 2016, with Professor Susan Brumby presenting at Jember University on Global perspectives in Agromedicine.
-Senior leaders from the University have visited The National Centre for Farmer Health and Deakin University and several completed studies in Agricultural Health and Medicine.
+This partnership was formed in 2016, with Professor Susan Brumby presenting at Jember University on Global perspectives in Agromedicine (and subsequent conference events).
+Senior leaders from the University have visited The National Centre for Farmer Health and Deakin University and several have completed studies in Agricultural Health and Medicine.

 Ireland | Teagasc

-Teagasc, is the Agriculture and Food Development Authority national body providing integrated research, advisory and training services, to the agriculture and food industry and rural communities.
+Teagasc is the Irish Agriculture and Food Development Authority body providing integrated research, advisory and training services, to the agriculture and food industry and rural communities.
 This partnership was formed in 2017, with Professor Susan Brumby presenting a seminar and workshop on the NCFH’s work.
 The knowledge exchange on promoting farmers health in Ireland is ongoing, with collaborative research projects.
+Associate Professor Alison Kennedy is currently the invited Chair of the International Scientific Advisory Group for the SafeHabitus farm safety project—led by Teagasc.

 USA | University of Iowa